erjosito/azure-nvas/csr/README.md

 # Deploying Cisco CSR in Azure with CLI

 This document includes information about how to deploy a basic CSR configuration to Azure, as well as configuration snippets for BGP, IPSec and some useful troubleshooting commands.
+Note that all commands follow Linux shell syntax, so if you are running in Windows you might want to try them out in WSL (Windows Subsystem for Linux).

 ## Basic deployment